ryandash/jellyfin-plugin-myanimelist/README.md

 This plugin adds the metadata provider for [MyAnimeList using Jikan](https://jikan.moe/).

 Folders must be formatted as shown below to get valid season information:
+For accurate data use the anime name from MyAnimeList and Season 01 or the season 01 anime's name with the anime's season number
 ```
 Anime
 ├── Anime Name A